 Note: If a portion of the skull remains stubbornly attached, a #11 scalpel blade can be used to gently score the skull.
 Take extreme care to not puncture the blade through the skull and into the brain.

-Beginning from the bottom, gently pry the loose skull from the dura using forceps.
+Beginning from the anterior edge, gently pry the loose skull from the dura using forceps.

 Note: If a small amount of bleeding occurs during the skull removal process, remove the buffer with a transfer pipette or syringe, and then replace with new buffer.

 Once the bone is loose and “floating” on the dura, firmly grip the bone with forceps and lift the bone from the dura.
-Keep the bone horizontal, otherwise the opposite edge may sink into the tissue.
+Ensure the bone never penetrates into the brain.

 To control bleeding, roll the corner of a tissue into a point and remove most of the buffer from the cranial well.
 Quickly apply gel foam, pre-soaked in buffer, to the bleeding area while adding very light pressure with a cotton tip swab.